LiuXilin-Frankie/triangle-arbitrage-binance/README.md

 2. data_collected.py is used to collect exchange data to find the arbitrage opportunity
 3. we also provide history data for you to analyse

-# We do not assume any risks that may exist in the investment process if you use this program !!!!
+## We do not undertake any risks that may exist in the investment process if you use this program !!!!